Linear Barcode ActiveX Control & DLL

 5. Modify other properties by specifying the param name= and value= as demonstrated in step 1 with the DataToEncode property.

-IDAutomation ActiveX Barcode Controls work well in Visual Basic 6.
-When Visual Basic.NET is used, IDAutomation suggests using the .NET Forms Barcode Control instead of ActiveX because it is a managed code assembly and is easier to use in .NET.
-To activate the ActiveX Barcode Control in a VB 6 project, perform the following:
+IDAutomation ActiveX Barcode Controls perform well in Visual Basic 6.
+To activate the ActiveX Barcode Control in a VB 6 project, follow these steps:

-1. In Visual Basic 6, choose Project - Components from the menu.
+1. Choose Project - Components from the menu.

 2. Select the barcode control from the list.